On the Treewidth of Token and Johnson Graphs: Abstract

 \section{Abstract}

 Let $G$ be a graph on $n$ vertices and $1 \le k \le n$ a fixed integer.
-The $k$-token graph of $G$ is the graph, $F_k(G)$, whose vertex set is equal to all the $k$-subsets of $V(G)$; where two of them are adjacent whenever their symmetric difference is an edge of $G$.
-In this paper we study the treewidth of $F_k(G)$, when $G$ is a star, path or a complete graph.
+The \textit{$k$-token graph} of $G$ is the graph $F_k(G)$ whose vertex set consists of all $k$-subsets of the vertex set of $G$, where two vertices $A$ and $B$ are adjacent in $F_k(G)$ whenever their symmetric difference $A\triangle B$ is an edge of $G$.
+In this paper we study the treewidth of $F_k(G)$ when $G$ is a star, path, or a complete graph.
 We show that in the first two cases, the treewidth is of order $\Theta(n^{k-1})$, and of order $\Theta(n^k)$ in the third case.
 We conjecture that our upper bound for the treewidth of $F_k(K_n)$ is tight.
 This is particularly relevant since $F_k(K_n)$ is isomorphic to the well known Johnson graph $J(n,k)$.